 As of MySQL 8.0.21, those active TLS context values are also

 tls_channel_status table, along

 with the properties for any other active TLS contexts.

 To reconfigure the TLS context at runtime, use this procedure:

-For any TLS context-related system variables that should be changed, set them to their new values.
+Set each TLS context-related system variable that should be changed to its new value.

 ALTER INSTANCE RELOAD TLS.
 This statement reconfigures the active TLS context from the current values of the TLS context-related system variables.
 It also sets the context-related status variables to reflect the new active context values.
 The statement requires the

 New connections established after execution of